AI Security Guide

 3.2 Integrating Security into the ML Lifecycle (MLSecOps)

-This approach adapts the principles of DevSecOps to the unique attack surface of ML systems, which includes not just code and infrastructure but also data and the models themselves.
-Frameworks like the AWS Well-Architected Framework for Machine Learning provide structured guidance for implementing MLSecOps.
-Its security pillar outlines best practices such as validating data permissions, securing the modeling environment, enforcing data lineage, and explicitly protecting against data poisoning and other adversarial threats.
+This approach adapts DevSecOps principles to ML's unique attack surface, which includes not just code and infrastructure but also data and models themselves.
+Frameworks like the AWS Well-Architected Framework for Machine Learning provide structured guidance for implementing MLSecOps, with security pillars outlining best practices such as validating data permissions, securing modeling environments, enforcing data lineage, and explicitly protecting against data poisoning and other adversarial threats.

 3.3 Automated Security Gates in the CI/CD Pipeline

-A secure MLOps pipeline integrates automated security checks, or "gates," that must be passed before an artifact can proceed to the next stage.
+A secure MLOps pipeline integrates automated security checks.
+"Gates" that must pass before artifacts proceed to the next stage.

-Build Stage Security implements the first line of defense in the CI/CD pipeline through comprehensive vulnerability detection before deployment.
+Build Stage Security implements the first line of defense.
+Comprehensive vulnerability detection before deployment.

 Test Stage Security validates security posture through both traditional application testing and ML-specific threat assessment.

-Deploy Stage Security ensures that production environments maintain security posture through configuration validation and secrets protection.
+Deploy Stage Security ensures production environments maintain security posture.
+Configuration validation.
+Secrets protection.

 3.4 Versioning and Auditing for Security and Reproducibility